 Disease-Oriented Clinical Scholars

-The goal of the Disease-Oriented Clinical Scholars (DOCS) program is to facilitate the growth of state of the art research in clinical departments at UT Southwestern.
+The Disease-Oriented Clinical Scholars (DOCS) program facilitates state-of-the-art-research in clinical departments at UT Southwestern.
 The distinguishing feature of the DOCS Program is flexibility.
-There is no predetermined amount or form of support.
-Rather, the department chair will be expected to request the support package that is best suited to a particular candidate and is commensurate with the candidate's dedication to research activities.
+There is no predetermined amount or form of support; rather, the department chair requests the support package that is best suited to a particular candidate and is commensurate with the candidate's dedication to research activities.

 The Endowed Scholars Program in Medical Science provides $1,200,000 over four years to first-time, tenure-track assistant professors at UT Southwestern.
 Funded by private endowment, the program has now assured the successful launch of research careers for a cadre of 57 investigators.